-We recorded total revenues of \$3.2 million in the first quarter of 2007 compared with total revenues of \$1.4 million in the first quarter of 2006.
-Revenues for the first quarter of 2007 were largely derived from our research collaboration with Amgen, and revenues for the first quarter of 2006 were largely derived from our collaboration with GSK.
-The increase in revenues in 2007 was primarily due to recognition of \$3.1 million of license revenue related to the Amgen collaboration and option agreement and the premium on the stock purchase under the CSPA.
-This increase was partially offset by a decrease in revenues from GSK of \$1.3 million.
+We recorded total revenues of \$3.2 million and \$6.4 million in the second quarter and first half of 2007, respectively, compared with total revenues of \$1.4 million and \$2.9 million, respectively, in the comparable periods of 2006.
+Revenues for the second quarter and six months ended June 30, 2007 were largely derived from our collaboration with Amgen, and revenues in 2006 were largely derived from our collaboration with GSK.
+The increases in revenues in the second quarter and first half of 2007 over the comparable periods in 2006 were primarily due to the recognition of \$3.1 million and \$6.1 million, respectively, of license revenue related to the Amgen collaboration and option agreement and the premium on the stock purchase under the CSPA.
+The increases were partially offset by decreases in revenues from GSK of \$1.3 million in the second quarter of 2007 and \$2.6 million in the first half of 2007.

-Research and development revenues from a related party refers to revenues from our partner, GSK, which is also a stockholder of the Company.
-Research and development revenues from GSK were \$147,000 in the first quarter of 2007 and represented patent expense reimbursements from GSK.
-Research and development revenues from GSK were \$718,000 in the first quarter of 2006, and primarily consisted of \$683,000 for FTE reimbursements.
+Research and development revenues from related party refers to revenues from our partner, GSK, which is also a stockholder of the Company.
+Research and development revenues from GSK were \$119,000 and \$265,000 in the second quarter and first half of 2007, respectively, and represented patent expense reimbursements from GSK.
+Research and development revenues from GSK were \$744,000 and \$1.5 million in the second quarter and first half of 2006, respectively, and primarily consisted of FTE reimbursements of \$683,000 for the second quarter and \$1.4 million for the first half of 2006.
 There were no FTE reimbursements from GSK in 2007.

 License revenues from related parties represents license revenue from our strategic alliances with Amgen and GSK.
-The license revenue from Amgen for the first quarter of 2007 was \$3.1 million and represented amortization of the upfront license fee and the premium paid on the common stock purchase.
-As of March 31, 2007, the remaining balance of deferred revenue relating to the upfront license fee and stock purchase premium paid by Amgen was \$45.8 million.
-We are amortizing the Amgen deferred revenue on a straight line basis over the maximum term of the non-exclusive license granted to Amgen under the collaboration and option agreement, which is four years.
-License revenue from GSK was zero in the first quarter of 2007 and \$700,000 in the first quarter of 2006.
-The license revenue from GSK was amortized on a straight line basis over the initial five-year research term, which ended on June 30, 2006.
+License revenues from Amgen for the second quarter and first half of 2007 were \$3.1 million and \$6.1 million, respectively, and represented recognition of the upfront license fee and the premium paid on the common stock purchase.
+As of June 30, 2007, the remaining balance of deferred revenue relating to the upfront license fee and stock purchase premium paid by Amgen was \$42.7 million.
+We are amortizing the Amgen deferred revenue on a straight-line basis over the maximum term of the non-exclusive license granted to Amgen under the collaboration and option agreement, which is four years.
+License revenue from GSK was zero year to date in 2007, and was \$700,000 and \$1.4 million in the second quarter and first half of 2006, respectively.
+The license revenue from GSK was amortized on a straight-line basis over the initial five-year research term, which ended on June 30, 2006.

-We anticipate total revenues for the year ending December 31, 2007 to be in the range of \$11.0 million to 13.0 million, which reflects license revenue and other collaboration revenue.
+We anticipate total revenues for the year ending December 31, 2007 to be in the range of \$11.0 million to \$13.0 million, which reflects license revenue and other collaboration revenue.